Mac OS FAQ |

 All versions of Mac OS from 10.7 (Lion) are now compatible with Intel or Universal programs only.

-Mac OS 11.0 (Big Sur and Monterey) now supports Intel and ARM programs using the new Universal app format and Rosetta to run Intel apps on M1 Macs.
+Mac OS 11.0 (Big Sur or later) now supports Intel and ARM programs using the new Universal app format and Rosetta to run Intel apps on Silicon (ARM) based Macs.
 A new virtualisation tool called UTM is available for virtualisation of Intel OS on Intel Macs or ARM processors and OS on ARM based Macs.

 3. Where is the web server in Mac OS?